 Description of the work of Laura X in the

 October 27, 2014 – St. Louis, Missouri – After many years active in many social justice movements, Laura Rand Orthwein, Jr., also known as “Laura X,” announced the formation of the new Laura X – Laura Rand Orthwein, Jr. World Institite.
 This Institute will offer opportunities for education, research, history, high school and college curricula, academic study, and scholarship awards, including a broad range of media, from print and electronic journalism to documentary films to music.
 The Institute will promote understanding of the issues underpinning the 20th century women’s movement and educate the world about the work of the pioneers in the 1960’s and 70’s (and beyond), to establish women’s rights along with other issues of human rights.
 This includes both the legacy of and the learning about social justice movements in which Laura has participated for over 55 years, while underscoring that women’s rights are human rights.

+The Institute is built upon the solid provenance of the massive archives of Laura’s collections presently situated at the University of Missouri-St. Louis; and will link to other archives of Laura’s work, located at Harvard/Radcliffe, University of California-Berkeley, Northwestern, University of Illinois Champaign-Urbana, University of Wyoming, and the Free Speech Movement Archive.
 This material will be available internationally, and is designed to bring generations together for understanding, thought sharing, and opening dialogue in classrooms and libraries for the purposes of love, understanding, compassion for others, and acceptance of each other’s similarities and differences.
 The Laura X World Institute is designed for discussing human rights and making large changes and improvements for the future generations.

-For further information, please contact Laura Rand Orthwein, Jr., Founder
+Laura Rand Orthwein, Jr., Founder